The Cirayla (Harp)

 ‘Then join us, please.’
 Olwin linked arms with her.
 ‘We would be happy to hear your opinion.
 Leachim told me you are a musician.’

-‘It is not a harp,’ said Olwin as Irenya sat beside her.
+‘It is not a harp,’ said Olwin as she led Irenya to a chair.
 ‘It is a cirayla.
-The most beautiful one in the realm.’
+The most beautiful in the realm.’

-Another musician stepped forward and stood in front of the cirayla, a plump, soft-faced man, dressed in self-effacing brown.
+As she sat, Irenya turned her attention to the musicians.
+One of them stepped forward and stood in front of the cirayla, a plump, soft-faced man, dressed in self-effacing brown.
 The soft punctuation of a small drum and the notes from a flute announced the next piece.
-The man drew breath and began to sing…
+The man drew breath and began to sing.